 Goodbye brown paper bags, hello bento boxes!
 Level up packed lunches with containers that come in all shapes and sizes.
 After determining which size and compartment configuration is best, let the kids choose the bento box with their favorite designs and colors!

 Make vegetables fun by cutting them differently.
 Take a spiralizer — or buy precut veggies — and whip up this vibrant Spiralized Veggie & Jasmine Rice Bowl in 10 minutes; this is a simple bento to prepare when there are no dinner leftovers.
 Alternatively, toss in some hearts, flowers, or star-shaped veggies to their bentos with quarter-shaped cutters — typically called vegetable shape cutters.
 Don’t worry about it being too much work: your kids will be begging to make the shapes themselves!
 Don’t stop with vegetables, you can add some deli meat or cheese shapes, too!

 Another way to get kids excited about their midday meal is by getting them involved in making it!
 Let them select their veggies: if they get to choose what they have, there’s a greater chance that they’ll clean their plate — or in this case — bento box.
 When they are old enough, they can roll up their sleeves and get to work in the kitchen!
 From stirring to scooping, there’s plenty of kid-friendly cooking tasks.
 In fact, get the whole family involved in meal preparation by using these Fun Tips for Cooking with Kids.
-No one will object helping out when they know they’ll be enjoying the best rice pudding recipe in no time!
+No one will object helping out when they know they’ll be enjoying the best rice pudding recipe or knowing the perfect water to rice ratio along with how to make arroz chaufa in no time!